vboyev-MSFT/defender-docs/defender-endpoint/mtd.md

 This helps reduce potential issues that could arise while rolling out the service.
 Here are some tests and exit criteria that might help:

-- Devices show up in the device inventory list: After successful onboarding of Defender for Endpoint on the mobile device, verify that the device is listed in the Device Inventory in the [security console](https://security.microsoft.com).
+- Devices show up in the device inventory list: After successful onboarding of Defender for Endpoint on the mobile device, verify that the device is listed in the Device Inventory in the [Microsoft Defender portal](https://security.microsoft.com).
 <!---
 - Run a malware detection test on an Android device: Install any test virus app from the Google play store and verify that it gets detected by Microsoft Defender for Endpoint.
 Here's an example app that can be used for this test: (We are working on new one, it will be updated soon).
 Note that on Android Enterprise with a work profile, only the work profile is supported. --->

 - Run a phishing test: Browse to `https://smartscreentestratings2.net` and verify that it gets blocked by Microsoft Defender for Endpoint.
-Note that on Android Enterprise with a work profile, only the work profile is supported.
+On Android Enterprise with a work profile, only the work profile is supported.

-- Alerts appear in dashboard: Verify that alerts for above detection tests appear on the [security console](https://security.microsoft.com).
+- Alerts appear in dashboard: Verify that alerts for the detection tests mentioned earlier appear in the [Microsoft Defender portal](https://security.microsoft.com).

 Need help in deploying or configuring Defender for Endpoint on Android & iOS?
 If you have at least 150 licenses for the product, use your [FastTrack benefits](/microsoft-365/fasttrack/introduction).
 Learn more about FastTrack at [Microsoft FastTrack](https://fasttrack.microsoft.com/).